-Warren Braunig's practice focuses on complex commercial litigation, ranging from trade secrets and trademark law to consumer class actions and contract disputes.
-He has represented Impax Laboratories, Southern Wine & Spirits of America, and other individual and corporate clients.
+Warren Braunig's practice focuses on complex commercial litigation, ranging from patent, trade secrets and trademark law, to administrative and water law, to consumer class actions, employment and contract disputes.
+He has represented Google, SanDisk, Electronic Arts, Southern Wine & Spirits of America, Taiwan Semiconductor and other individual, corporate and government clients.

-Mr. Braunig was part of the team that won a trial victory for Taiwan Semiconductor Manufacturing Company in one of the largest trade secrets cases in California history, resulting in a settlement for TSMC publicly valued at more than $300 million.
+Mr. Braunig was trial counsel for the San Diego County Water Authority in its successful challenge to unlawful rates set by the Metropolitan Water District of Southern California, which resulted in the invalidation of MWD’s water rates over four separate years.
+He was also part of the team that won a trial victory for Taiwan Semiconductor Manufacturing Company in one of the largest trade secrets cases in California history, resulting in a settlement for TSMC publicly valued at more than $300 million.
 Mr. Braunig has also represented individuals under investigation or indictment by the Department of Justice.
 He successfully argued an appeal of a civil contempt order before the U.S. Court of Appeals for the Eleventh Circuit, winning a complete reversal.
 He has represented individuals and businesses in federal and state courts throughout the United States.

 Mr. Braunig also manages an active pro bono practice.
-He currently represents a consortium of environmental groups challenging the reauthorization of federal grazing permits in U.S. national forests.
+He won summary judgment on behalf of Western Watershed Project and a consortium of environmental groups against the United States Forest Service, forcing the Forest Service to withdraw dozens of grazing permits on sensitive habitat in national forests throughout the western United States.
 He has successfully represented indigent individuals in both criminal and immigration cases.

 Cases of Note